julihoh/pdf_annotation_fix/README.md

 ## How to use

+You can either use the command line app or try the [web app](https://julihoh.github.io/pdf_annotation_fix/web-app/dist/index.html) hosted on GitHub Pages.

+### Command Line

 You need to have a working [rust toolchain installed](https://www.rust-lang.org/tools/install).

 Then just run the program using cargo: